Athens travel guide

 You're Going to Love Athens

-With a population of 13,458, Athens is a must-see destination in Tennessee, United States.
+With a population of 13.458, Athens is a must-see destination in Tennessee, United States.
 It is among the most popular tourist destinations in the country.
-Athens deserves at least 2 full days for you to see its main sights.
+We recommend you stay at least 3 days in order to fully appreciate everything Athens has to offer.

 Activities & attractions in Athens